-Students should remember that they are enrolled at State Tech through the Dual Credit/Dual Enrollment Program and are considered undergraduate students at State Tech.
-As such, dual credit/dual enrollment students are expected to take personal responsibility for their education; these responsibilities include payment of fees, meeting deadlines, and observing the College’s rules and regulations found in the Student Handbook and College Catalog.
+Students should remember they are enrolled at State Tech through the Dual Credit/Dual Enrollment Program and are considered college students.
+As such, dual credit/dual enrollment students are expected to take responsibility for their education.
+These responsibilities include payment of fees, meeting course and State Tech deadlines, and following the College’s rules and regulations found in the Student Handbook.

-Credit earned at State Tech through the Dual Credit/Dual Enrollment Program is transferable to other colleges and universities according to their respective transfer policies.
-Not all classes transfer to every college or university.
-Students are encouraged to contact the Director of Admissions or Registrar at the college or university of their choice for questions regarding acceptance and transferability of credit courses.
+College credit earned at State Tech through the Dual Credit/Dual Enrollment Program may be transferable to other post-secondary institutions according to the post-secondary institution’s transfer policy.
+This is to say, not all State Tech dual credit/dual enrollment courses are transferable.
+Students are encouraged to contact the Director of Admissions or Registrar at the college or university of their choice for questions regarding acceptance and transferability of State Tech dual credit/dual enrollment courses.

 State Tech dual credit/dual enrollment students may apply for admission to State Tech as degree-seeking students.
 State Tech dual credit/dual enrollment course work that is satisfactorily completed may be applied toward a degree program.
 Application for Admission to State Tech can be found at www.statetechmo.edu/apply/.
 Questions about applying for a technical program at State Tech after high school can be directed to the Admissions Office at email@example.com or 573-897-5000.